 In its report, the Kalven Committee named none of these matters, but instead turned back to earlier controversies, including debates over "neighborhood redevelopment" in the 1940s and the National Defense Education Act of 1958.
 It did, however, mention an earlier dispute "on furnishing the rank of male students to Selective Service."
-In other
+In other words, the Committee sought a historical perspective though which to assess the current dissension.

 It then evoked the purpose of the university as a place where "discontent with the existing social arrangements" was to be seen as one of the appropriate results of academic inquiry.
-The key paragraph, in full. states:
+The key paragraph, in full, states: